absolutelightning/treds/README.md

 # TREDS - Radix Trie Based Data Structure Server

-This is a Radix Trie Based Data Structure Server with primary focus of getting keys in sorted or quickly
+This is a Radix Trie Based Data Structure Server with primary focus of getting keys in sorted or quickly.
+It is single threaded and has event loop.

 Leaf nodes are connected by Linkedlist in Radix Trie to faciliate the quick lookup of keys/values in sorted order.